A Survey on Deep Learning based Time Series Analysis with Frequency Transformation: Incorporation Approach

-\textbf{Periodic}.
-Compared to time domain, the frequency domain can provide vital information for time series, such as seasonality.
-Prior models take the advantages of frequency domain information for periodic analysis, and use it as an important complement to the time domain information. \cite{ATFN_2022} proposes a frequency-domain block to capture dynamic and complicated periodic patterns of time series data, and integrates deep learning networks with frequency patterns. \cite{TFAD_2022} utilizes a frequency domain analysis branch to detect complex pattern anomalies, e.g., periodic anomaly. \cite{CoST_2022} learns the trend representations in the time domain, whereas the seasonal representations are learned by a Fourier layer in the frequency domain.
+\paragraph{\textbf{Periodicity}} Compared to the time domain, the frequency domain can provide vital information for time series, such as periodic information.
+Prior models take advantage of frequency domain information for periodic analysis and use it as an important complement to the time domain information.
+ATFN~\cite{ATFN_2022} proposes a frequency-domain block to capture dynamic and complicated periodic patterns of time series data, and integrates deep learning networks with frequency patterns.
+TFAD~\cite{TFAD_2022} utilizes a frequency domain analysis branch to detect complex pattern anomalies, e.g., periodic anomalies.
+CoST~\cite{CoST_2022} learns the trend representations in the time domain, whereas the seasonal representations are learned by a Fourier layer in the frequency domain.
+FreDo~\cite{fredo2022} is a frequency domain-based neural network model that is built on top of the baseline model to enhance its performance.
+ETSformer~\cite{etsformer2022} utilized DFT to design a frequency attention mechanism to replace the self-attention mechanism to identify seasonal patterns.
+DeepTime~\cite{WooLSKH23} leverages a novel concatenated Fourier features module to efficiently learn high-frequency patterns in time series.